Our response to the conflict in Ukraine

 You can also find information about the Homes for Ukraine scheme on GOV.UK.

-When you have hosted for six months
+When you have hosted for 6 months

-If you can continue hosting for longer than six months - we greatly appreciate it.
+If you can continue hosting for longer than 6 months - we greatly appreciate it.
 However, we understand that this may not always be possible.
-We encourage you to talk to your guest(s) four months after their arrival in the UK, about the options for their next steps, including continuing to host, finding your guest(s) a new host (re-matching), renting private accommodation or contacting us for an alternative provision.
+We encourage you to talk to your guest(s) 4 months after their arrival in the UK, about the options for their next steps, including continuing to host, finding your guest(s) a new host (re-matching), renting private accommodation or contacting us for an alternative provision.

 When your guests leave or are temporarily absent